gradle/tooling-commons/README.md

 # Compatibility

 The Tooling Commons libraries are in an early stage of maturity in terms of their public API.
-We currently do not make any commitments to providing backward-compatibility.
-Though, we do strive to keep the APIs as stable as possible.
+Currently, we do not make any commitments to providing backward-compatibility.
+We do strive to keep the APIs as stable as possible, though.

+# Support

+Ath this point in time, we do not provide official support for the Tooling Commons libraries.

 # Feedback and Contributions